MOLeCULE-Soft/printf/README.md

 Welcome to our Printf Project on ALX 2023!
 This is a simple implementation of the printf function in the C programming language.
 ## Introduction
 The `printf` function in C is a widely used function for formatting and printing text.
 This project aims to provide a basic implementation of the `printf` function to demonstrate how it works internally.
+## ## Features

+- Lightweight `printf` implementation.
+- Supports a variety of format specifiers.
+- Easy to integrate into C projects.
 ## Supported Conversion Specifiers
 This printf implementation supports the following specifiers: